Dev-Bhandari/School-Management-System/README.md

 1. Clone the project.
 2. Install the requirenments.txt .
     `pip install requirements.txt`
+3. Make sure that you have asssigned the Mysql username and password in system environment variables.

+    `Mysql_user = YOUR_MYSQL_USERNAME , Mysql_pass = YOUR_MYSQL_PASSWORD`
-3. You are ready to use this project.
+5. You are ready to use this project.